ESSolutions/ESSArch_EPP/ESSArch_PP/docs/user_guide/approval.rst

 Preserve
 --------

-Peserve AIP to archival storage according to information from profiles.
+Preserve AIP to archival storage according to information from profiles.

-Choose the option **Preserve**, and click **Submit** and the preservation process of the AIP has begun.
+Choose **Preserve**, and click **Submit** to start the preservation process.
 The progress can be followed in the status bar of the IP and in the :ref:`State view <user-interface-state-view>` for more detailed information.